xtxerr/cac/README.md

-### apic-state-collector

 Cisco APIC Collector, which collects all sorts of data in non-blocking fashion, if needed, from multiple controllers in parallel.
 Creates statistics for OpenNMS 'collectd' and creates events through raw TCP in OpenNMS 'eventd'.

-- Alarming and Event Notifications via OpenNMS's eventd.
+- Alarming and Event Notification via OpenNMS's eventd
-- Interface Accounting grouped by APIC types.
+- Interface Accounting grouped by APIC types
-- All ReST calls are done in non-blocking fashion in event loop.
+- All ReST calls are done in non-blocking event loop
-- Needs to be executed periodically, eg. cron.
-- Creates XML files for OpenNMS collectd's XML collector.
+- Creates XML files for OpenNMS collectd

 #### License and Copyright

 Copyright 2017 Christian Meutes <christian@errxtx.net>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.